a-kriya/gridsome/README.md

 Yarn will add dependencies from your test projects to the root `yarn.lock` file.
 So you should not commit changes in that file unless you have added dependencies to any of the core packages.
 If you need to commit it, remove your projects from the `./projects` folder temporary and run `yarn install` in the root folder.
 Yarn will then clean up the lock file with only necessary dependencies.
 Commit the file and move your projects back and run `yarn install` again to start developing.

-### Code of Conduct

-In the interest of fostering an open and welcoming environment please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License

 Licensed under the [MIT License](./LICENSE).